Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 To support gym environment generation, see Gym-like environment.

-A example model `example_model.slx` is available [here](./assets/example_model.slx), with some extra tips and best practices annotated in the model.
+An example model `example_model.slx` and its slxpy project folder `example_project` are available [here](./assets/example.zip), with some extra tips and best practices annotated in the model.
 You can download and try it out.

 ### Tunable parameter